 Theory is just a tool for making sense of the world.
 I liken it to a set of binoculars you can use to see further: depending on how far you want to see, you pull out a different set.
 But the looking isn’t the fun part.
 I have learned that theory has significant value for designers and especially design researchers.
 If you’re a practicing designer about to scoff at me for waxing academic, let me preface my jaunt with a question that I hope will pique your interest:

-If there was a tool that could help you discover new creative, organizational, commercial and production possibilities, would you use it?
+If there was a tool that could help you discover new creative, organizational, commercial, and production possibilities, would you use it?

 Well, theory is that tool.

-Many of the theories we studied, like Bruno Latour’s Actor Network Theory, Terrence Love’s Meta-theoretical Structure for Design Theory, and writings on Critical Design projects like those of Dunne and Raby gave me frameworks from which to explore the relationships between ideas, products and values.
-These theories may have daunting names but at their most basic level they are just tools to assist those using them to determine patterns and to highlight relationships.
-In all, I learned that through using theories I can gain great insight as into the way things are and why they’re that way, offering a great opportunity to make more informed decisions in the design process.
-The set of theoretical tools I have begun to explore has allowed me to identify connections and interactions that take place between and within environments, products, organizations and systems.
-From my experience I believe that as designers, our work will be more effective if we examine interactions (and potential interactions) more clearly and theory is a powerful tool in doing just that.
+Many of the theories we studied, like Bruno Latour’s Actor Network Theory, Terrence Love’s Meta-theoretical Structure for Design Theory, and writings on Critical Design projects like those of Dunne and Raby gave me frameworks from which to explore the relationships between ideas, products, and values.
+These theories may have daunting names but at their most basic level, they are just tools to assist those using them to determine patterns and to highlight relationships.
+In all, I learned that through using theories I can gain great insight into the way things are and why they’re that way, offering a great opportunity to make more informed decisions in the design process.
+The set of theoretical tools I have begun to explore has allowed me to identify connections and interactions that take place between and within environments, products, organizations, and systems.
+From my experience, I believe that as designers, our work will be more effective if we examine interactions (and potential interactions) more clearly and theory is a powerful tool in doing just that.

 Design Research Theory also gave me context for my career and life-work.
 In short, I discovered the why of my design work.
-I’ve been doing design and solving problems professionally for over 13 years, but exploring different design theories on design knowledge itself, design processes, and the roles design plays gave my daily work a name.
-All these years I have been doing the work but have never payed attention to how or why I’ve done it.
+I’ve been doing design and solving problems professionally for over 13 years but exploring different design theories on design knowledge itself, design processes, and the roles design plays gave my daily work a name.
+All these years I have been doing the work but have never paid attention to how or why I’ve done it.
 But as I read through and studied the work of a variety of researchers I learned that I am not alone in the big scheme of design.
 I learned that the processes and methods I have learned and have been using to create have names, have been documented, have been proven to work, and have extensions that I am starting to explore and apply in my design and research work.

-Design Research Theory challenged me in many ways, but maybe the greatest is the simple statement that the problems we define are more important that the solutions at which we arrive.
+Design Research Theory challenged me in many ways, but maybe the greatest is the simple statement that the problems we define are more important than the solutions at which we arrive.
 I learned the importance (and fun!) of problem formulation.
 As designers, our first and most important work is to define the problem properly.
 Think about it, if we solve the wrong problem, our solution may be brilliant (functionally, aesthetically) but will be pointless because we missed solving what really needed to be solved.
 I learned that, whether it’s in design practice or in design research, taking the time to define the correct problem is essential.
 Thanks to Design Research Theory, I am far more interested in problems, then solutions.